nathanIL/docker-manager/README.md

 Forks and contributions are more than welcome!

 ### Goals
-There are no planned goals other than what is listed in the [milestones section](https://github.com/nathanIL/docker-manager/milestones). suggestions and contributions are welcome.
+There are no planned goals other than what is listed in the [issues section](https://github.com/nathanIL/docker-manager/issues). suggestions and contributions are welcome.

 ### Stack